hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### The large cannon

-This cannon is used for fast-load slit bombs, Large-damage slit bombs and laserdrones.
+This cannon is used for fast-load slit bombs, large-damage slit bombs and laserdrones.

 #### The universal cannon

-This is the most common cannon, which can launch basic slit bombs, cluster slit bombs, deep-penetration slit bombs, shielded slit bombs, basic lasers, machine guns and rockets.
+This is the most common cannon size, which can launch basic slit bombs, cluster slit bombs, deep-penetration slit bombs, shielded slit bombs, basic lasers, machine guns and rockets.

 #### The small cannon